Invertibility, Often: Cantor Spaces

-Because $X$ is compact and zero-dimensional there exist clopen partitions of $X$ with arbitrarily small mesh.
-We will construct a monotone sequence $\{\P_n \}$ of clopen partitions, an increasing sequence $\{ m_n \} $ of positive integers and a labelling bijection $w : \P_n \to \{ 0, 1\}^{[m_n]}$ so that if $U \in \P_{n+1}$ is contained in $ V \in \P_n$ then the label of $U$ is an initial string of the label of $V$.
-Thus, since $\P_{n+1}$ is a refinement of $\P_n$, it follows that
+Given a Cantor space $X$ we build homeomorphism from $X$ onto our standard space $C$ by constructing inductively a monotone sequence $\{\P_n \}$ of clopen partitions on $X$, an increasing sequence $\{ m_n \} $ of positive integers and a labelling bijection $w : \P_n \to \{ 0, 1\}^{[m_n]}$ such that if $V \in \P_{n+1}$ is contained in $ U \in \P_n$, then the label of $U$ is an initial string of the label of $V$.
+Thus,

 In addition,